jprante/systemd-journal/README.md

 `journalctl CODE_FUNC=testMessageWithMDC THREAD_NAME=main` will only show messages that are logged from the Java main thread in a method called `testMessageWithMDC`.

-## Bridj or JNA
+## Bridj or JNA?

 As you noted, I use both bridj and JNA.
 But only one is necessary.

 The only reason for this is that it works.

-bridj looks easier and more powerful, but is getting old.
-I am considering a fork of bridj and implement a log4j2 appender for bridj, or porting the API methods `sd_journal_open`, `sd_journal_add_match`, etc.  to JNA.
+Bridj looks easier and more powerful, but is getting old.
+I am considering a fork of bridj and implement a log4j2 appender based on bridj, or porting the API methods `sd_journal_open`, `sd_journal_add_match`, etc.  to JNA.

 Feel free to submit patches.